m9sweeper/m9sweeper/dash/backend/scripts/README.md

 This script does most of the grunt work.
 Here is a summary:

 * Parses inputs for the nginx config.
-* This creates three kubernetes resources:
+* This creates four kubernetes resources:

 1. A secret named "m9sweeper-proxy-secrets" that is to be mounted as files in the reverse proxy.